-On your 360Learning platform, you can integrate 2 different types of videos as course documents:
+You can integrate 2 different types of videos as course documents in the 360Learning platform:

 A video is added to a course as a document:

 - If the video is saved on your computer, create a new document

 - You can drag and drop the video, or click on the import button:

 If you choose to import a video from the Web:

 - Copy-and-paste the video URL into the address bar

 You can trim the video: